-If you’re planning to sell your business, we encourage you to check out our blog here where we share the most critical steps to getting your business ready to sell.
+If you’re planning to sell your business, we encourage you to check out our blog post here where we share the most critical steps to getting your business ready to sell.
 Just like selling your house, preparations need to be made.

 Let us help you prepare your company for a merger and acquisition deal today.